 Comment.
 Combined with the Merkle-Damgård construction, you can therefore use AES to construct a hash function with 128 bits output size.
-However, as indicated before, it is advisable to use a hash function designed specifically for the purpose of hashing.
+However, as indicated before, it is advisable to use a hash function designed as such.

 For several other (more careful) constructions of hash functions from block ciphers, you can check out Chapter 9.4.1 in the Handbook of Applied Cryptography (Menezes, van Oorschot and Vanstone, 2001), freely available at: http://cacr.uwaterloo.ca/hac/